davidtwco/rfcs/text/0000-build-std.md

 build-std specific issue and is true of any RFC adding to what can be written in `Cargo.toml`.

+## Why not use weak linkage for `compiler-builtins/mem` symbols?
+[why-not-use-weak-linkage-for-compiler-builtins-mem-symbols]: #why-not-use-weak-linkage-for-compiler-builtinsmem-symbols

+Since [compiler-builtins#411], the relevant symbols in `compiler_builtins` already have weak linkage.
+However, it is nevertheless not possible to simply remove the `mem` feature and have the symbols always be present.

+Some targets, such as those based on MinGW, do not have sufficient support for weak definitions (at least with the default linker).
+Furthermore, weak linkage has precedence over shared libraries and the symbols of a dynamically-linked `libc` should be preferred over `compiler_builtins`'s symbols.

 ## Why permit patching of the standard library dependencies on nightly?
 [why-permit-patching-of-the-standard-library-dependencies-on-nightly]: #why-permit-patching-of-the-standard-library-dependencies-on-nightly